iSHAREScheme/openapi/README.md

-# openapi
+# iSHARE OpenAPI specifications
-Open API specifications for iSHARE roles.
+This repository contains OpenAPI specifications for iSHARE roles.
+The final and most recent versions are published on [Swaggerhub](https://app.swaggerhub.com/apis/iSHARE).
+This repository is kept for versioning purposes.